stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

               ├── dev
               └── stage
       ```

-1. Now we need to add argocd apps for environments defined in gabbar/argocd-apps to the relevant cluster folders.
-Create dev and stage folders inside argocd-apps folder.
+1. Now we need to add ArgoCD applications for environments defined in `gabbar/argocd-apps` to the relevant cluster folder.
+Create dev and stage folder inside `argocd-apps` folder.

       ```bash
       ├── argocd-apps
           ├── dev
           └── stage
       ```

-    > Folders in argocd-apps corresponds to clusters, these folder contain argocd apps pointing to 1 or more environments inside multiple tenant folders, Folders in gabbar/argocd-apps correspond to environments.
+    > Folders in `argocd-apps` corresponds to clusters, these folder contain ArgoCD applications pointing to 1 or more environments inside multiple tenant folders, Folders in `gabbar/argocd-apps` correspond to environments.

-    Next, create the following argocd apps:
+    Next, create the following ArgoCD applications:

         # Name: gabbar-stage.yaml (TENANT_NAME-ENV_NAME.yaml)
         # Path: argocd-apps/stage